Controlled Waste Disposal

-Landfilling of certain types of wastes creates potential nuisance, health and safety concerns for staff, or environmental concerns beyond those expected from regular household garbage.
-These wastes require special handling to protect the health and safety of employees and reduce impacts to the landfill leachate.
+Landfilling of certain types of wastes can create environmental health and safety concerns.
+These wastes require special handling to protect employees and reduce impacts to landfill.

-Controlled wastes are disposed of in designated trenches at the Regional Landfill and covered daily to minimize nuisance, odours, and scavenging by birds.
-Bylaw 1784 governs the disposal of controlled wastes.
+Controlled wastes are disposed of in designated trenches at the Regional Landfill. and covered daily to minimize nuisance, odours, and bird scavenging.
+The Tipping Fee and Solid Waste Disposal Regulation bylaw governs the disposal of controlled waste.

 Asbestos

-24 hour notice required for appointments.
-Asbestos must be placed in a 6-mil plastic bag, sealed and placed in a second 6-mil plastic bag and sealed.
+Must be placed in a 6-mil plastic bag, sealed and placed in a second 6-mil plastic bag and sealed

 Bio Solids